mircealungu/student-projects/thesis-writing.md

   > In the case of monoliths, the number of configuration files that are required changes extensively, it proves an **interesting** study point.

-Clearly list the facts that you thought were interesting, or just remove such opinions from the text.
+List the facts that you thought were interesting, or remove such opinions from the text.